 Strategies for exam preparation: acquire a strong base of medical knowledge and practice answering board-style multiple choice questions.

-The option for a 2-year assessment, the Knowledge Check-In (KCI), begins this year.
+The option for a 2-year assessment, the Knowledge Check-In (KCI), will be available in 2021.
 If you opt into the KCI, you do not have to take the 10 year long-form exam.
 Learn more about the KCI on our MOC FAQ page.

 COMPLETE AT LEAST ONE MOC ACTIVITY EVERY TWO YEARS

 Points earned for this activity count toward the 100 MOC points needed for the five-year requirement.
 Any certified MOC activity qualifies for this requirement.

 2 YEAR KNOWLEDGE CHECK-IN (KCI)

 Beginning in 2019, gastroenterologists have the option to enter into a 2-year testing scenario in place of the traditional 10 year long-form exam.
 The GI KCI is available on March 5 or 6, 2021, and on Oct.
 9 or 12, 2021.
 Registration begins Dec.
 1, 2020.

 Meeting MOC Requirements

 ABIM will honor all certifications already issued, and diplomates who received certifications that are valid indefinitely will remain certified (assuming you hold a current and valid license).
 Those who are grandfathered will not be required to take the exam to remain certified.